-- Amounts represent the estimated cash performance bonuses payable under the EIP for fiscal 2024.
-For the Named Executive Officers, the actual amounts paid under the EIP for fiscal 2024 are set forth in the "Non-Equity Incentive Plan Compensation" column of the "2024 Summary Compensation Table" above.
-(1) - Amounts represent PRSUs.
+- (1) Amounts represent the estimated cash performance bonuses payable under the EIP for fiscal 2024.
+For the Named Executive Officers, the actual amounts paid under the EIP for fiscal 2024 are set forth in the "Non-Equity Incentive Plan Compensation" column of the "2024 Summary Compensation Table" above. - (2) Amounts represent PRSUs.
 See "Compensation Discussion and Analysis-Fiscal 2024 Compensation Elements-Long-Term Equity Awards" above for more information about the PRSUs, including the pre-established performance periods and performance measures, and see footnotes to the "Outstanding Equity Awards at 2024 Fiscal Year-End" table above for a description of the PRSU vesting schedules.

-Amounts represent time-based RSUs.
-See footnotes to the "Outstanding Equity Awards at 2024 Fiscal Year-End" table above for a description of the RSU vesting - schedules.
+(3) Amounts represent time-based RSUs.
+See footnotes to the "Outstanding Equity Awards at 2024 Fiscal Year-End" table above for a description of the RSU vesting - (3) Amounts represent time-based RSUs.
+See footnotes to the "Outstanding Equity Awards at 2024 Fiscal Year-End" table above for a description of the RSU vesting schedules.
 Amounts shown for Ms. Hahn include the "make-whole" equity award of 36,284 time-based RSUs that was granted to Ms. Hahn on February 15, 2024, pursuant to the terms of her offer letter.
+For a discussion of Ms. Hahn's offer letter, see "-Leadership Changes" above. - pursuant to the terms of her offer letter.
 For a discussion of Ms. Hahn's offer letter, see "-Leadership Changes" above.